• Home

 • Share on Pinterest

-These homemade tortillas are so soft and easy to make!
-You and your family will be enjoying fresh tortillas in about thirty minutes of prep and cook time.
+These homemade flour tortillas are so soft and easy to make!
+You and your family will be enjoying fresh quick tortillas in less than thirty minutes of prep and cook time.
 Learn all about how to make them in this post….

 I prefer to make all of our food from scratch that I can.
 I have been working on recipes we both enjoy that are much healthier than the the foods you will find in the store.
 This makes us much more self sufficient, not relying on certain grocery shelves to be our only source of supply.
 While I still have a long way to go in achieving maximum independence in all areas, I have managed to break away from all store bought bread products.
 This enables us to enjoy our won bread that is much healthier for us!